gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 #### A first recurrent baseline
 Let's instead look at the data as what it is: a sequence, where causality and order matter.
 You'll try a recurrent-sequence processing model - it should be the perfect fit for such sequence data, precisely because it exploits the temportal ordering of data points.

+You'll use the *GRU* layer, developed by Chung et al. Gated recurrent unit (GRU) layers work using the same principle as LSTM, but they're somewhat streamlined and thus cheaper to run although they may not has as much as representation power as LSTM.
+This trade-off between computation expensiveness and representational power is seen everywhere in machine learning.
+#### Using recurrent dropout to fight overfitting
+You're already familiar with a classic technique for fighting this phenomenon: dropout, which randomly zeros out input units of a layer in order to break happenstance correlations in the training data that the layer is exposed to.
+But how to correctly apply dropout in recurrent networks isn't a trivial question.